 You may wonder why your doctor did not look for this link.
 In many cases, doctors are more concerned about fighting the disease than determining its cause.
 However, talc fibers have been found in the ovaries of women suing and winning these talcum powder cases.

 If you suspect your cancer or a loved one’s cancer was caused by talcum powder use, you need to consult with an attorney quickly.
-The experienced attorneys at Christopher J. Hudson, LLC, are here to help.
+The experienced attorneys at Chris Hudson & Associates, are here to help.
 Contact us online, start an online chat or call our office directly at 706.863.6600 to schedule your free, no-obligation consultation.
 Learn all you can about your legal options.